chrisnoonan98675/site/xl-deploy/how-to/update-a-deployed-application.markdown

 1. Click **Continue**.
 1. You can optionally:

-    * View or edit the properties of a deployed item by double-clicking it
+    * View or edit the properties of a deployed item by double-clicking it.
-    * Click **Deployment Properties** to configure properties such as [orchestrators](/xl-deploy/concept/understanding-orchestrators.html)
+    * Click **Deployment Properties** to configure properties such as [orchestrators](/xl-deploy/concept/understanding-orchestrators.html).
+    * Click the arrow icon on the **Deploy** button and select **Modify plan** if you want to adjust the deployment plan by skipping steps or inserting pauses.

-1. Click **Execute** to start executing the plan immediately.
+1. Click **Deploy** to start executing the plan immediately.

     If the server does not have the capacity to immediately start executing the plan, it will be in a `QUEUED` state until the server has sufficient capacity.